Perceptronium/Tiny-Tokenizer/README.md

 #### Additional features included in this implementation:
 - Parallelized pre-tokenization (uses maximum amount of available CPU cores).
-- In-place update of pre-tokens during merges.
+- Direct update of appropriate pre-tokens during merges (no need to scan the whole corpus at each merge).
 - Handle user-specified special tokens.

 ---